-Executive Chef and Owner Walter Wilkes / Richmond, Virginia – now – Mathews, Virginia
+Executive Chef and Owner of Taste and Sea LLC / Richmond, Virginia – now – Mathews, Virginia

-Chef Walter Wilkes describes his culinary career as beginning humbly 23 years ago with an opportunity to take on an apprenticeship with a highly decorated ACF Mentor and Culinary Institute of America Alumni.
+Chef Walter Wilkes describes his culinary career as beginning humbly 27 years ago with an opportunity to take on an apprenticeship with a highly decorated ACF Mentor and Culinary Institute of America Alumni.
 The establishment, dubbed The Red Sky in Deltaville, Virginia is what he calls “hole in the wall fine dining”.
 Changing the menu nightly and eventually working through all the positions of kitchen, the owners named him Executive Chef in the wake of his mentor striking out on his own.
-From there, doors opened to move quickly in the ranks of five star rated establishments such as Colonial Williamsburg’s famed Trellis Restaurant and The Red Fox of Snowshoe, West Virginia, described by Fodor’s Travel Guide as one of the Top 25 Restaurants in the US.
+From there, doors opened to move quickly in the ranks of five star rated establishments such as Colonial Williamsburg’s famed Trellis Restaurant, and The Red Fox of Snowshoe, West Virginia, described by Fodor’s Travel Guide as one of the Top 25 Restaurants in the US.

 Which leads us to the year 2013 where an unnamed name dropper, a friend of a friend, knows a chef that would be a perfect match for restaurant visionaries Mac and Jc and the Grand Re-Opening of their recently purchased White Dog Bistro, formerly known as The White Dog Inn.
-Incorporating his barrage of experiences into his own style of Refined Comfort Foods, he has merged his classical European training, the Creole and Italian influence of his mentors, and his own Chilean roots into his own very unique “Cuisine Without Borders,” as he describes it.
+Incorporating his barrage of experiences into his own style of “Refined Comfort Foods,” he has merged his classical European training, the Creole and Italian influence of his mentors, and his own Chilean roots into his own very unique “Cuisine Without Borders,” as he describes it.
 His passion for fresh food leads him to seek out the local watermen and farmers in the area for the best of what Rivah Country has to offer.
 Likewise, it is his desire to turn that into an overall dining experience that is also the best of what the Rivah country has to offer.
 It seems to have worked.